uvemas/opos/17Lenguaje_Java/Tema 17 Lenguaje de programacion Java.md

 [baeldung](https://www.baeldung.com/java-string-to-byte-array)

 A String is stored as an array of Unicode characters in Java.
 To convert it to a byte array, we translate the sequence of characters into a sequence of bytes.
-For this translation, we use an instance of Charset.
-This class specifies a mapping between a sequence of chars and a sequence of bytes.
+For this translation, we use an instance of Charset. **This class specifies a mapping between a sequence of chars and a sequence of bytes**.

 We refer to the above process as encoding.